Undisputed II: Last Man Standing: Plot

-Once the rematch begins, it is apparent to all the viewers that the combatants are evenly matched and Chambers is more impressive in his style.
+Once the rematch began, it is apparent to all the viewers that the combatants are evenly matched and Chambers is more impressive in his style.
 The fight is long and intense, with flurries of combinations, grapples, and throws traded between the two.
 Eventually, Chambers realizes that Boyka will not lose consciousness, will not submit, and will likely knock him out if the fight goes on too long.
 Chambers alters his strategy and manages to get Boyka in a joint lock and ends the fight by breaking Boyka's leg, proving that he is the undisputed new champion of the prison.
 Shortly thereafter, Chambers is released from prison and uses his winnings to buy Crot's freedom as well.
 In a final scene, he wheels Crot to a train station to meet with his estranged niece in a happy reunion.
 Crot thanks Chambers for giving him the remainder of the winnings to start his life again, while Chambers expresses his gratitude for the help and training.
 Crot then meets with his long lost niece and the two embrace.